 On RNA-seq data

-More relevantly, we applied the ensembles to a RNA-seq data with 489 AC and 488 SCC samples downloaded from The Cancer Genome Atlas (https://tcga-data.nci.nih.gov/tcga/).
+More relevantly, we applied the ensembles to a RNA-seq data set with 489 AC and 488 SCC samples downloaded from The Cancer Genome Atlas (https://tcga-data.nci.nih.gov/tcga/).
 The primary objective here is to explore the comparability of different omics technologies on the identical classification task.
-Counts-per-million (CPM) values were calculated, normalized, and log2 transformed by voom function in the edgeR package [5].
-Then the whole data set was divided into two equal-sized subsets, one serving as the training set and the other as the test set.
-On the training set, the limma package [6] were used to identify the differentially expressed genes (DEGs).
+Counts-per-million (CPM) values were calculated and log2 transformed by the voom function [Add a reference: Law, C.W., Chen, Y., Shi, W., and Smyth, G.K.
+(2014).
+Voom: precision weights unlock linear model analysis tools for RNA-seq read counts.
+Genome Biology 15, R29.] in the limma package [6].
+Then the whole data set was randomly divided into two equal-sized subsets, one serving as the training set and the other as the test set.
+On the training set, the voom function in the limma package was used to identify differentially expressed genes (DEGs).
 There were 502 up-regulated and 457 down-regulated genes, respectively.
 Those DEGs were fed into Radviz, which selected ALPK3, MACC1 and KRT5 as relevant genes.

 The results were presented in Supp.
 Table 4.
-The performance statistics were better than those calculated on the microarray test sets, this may be due to the adequately large size of samples and to the inclusion of advanced cancer cases.
+The performance statistics were better than those calculated on the microarray test sets, this may be due to the adequately large sample size, more precise measurement of gene expression by RNA-seq, and the inclusion of advanced cancer cases.
 In summary, KRT5 may serve as a diagnostic marker to discriminate two major subtypes of NSCLC apart.
 The analyses conducted on data from both microarray and RNA-seq technologies support to this conclusion.

 Reference: